— The Jacob Bromwell® Story —

 BEGAN 200 YEARS AGO

-Jacob Bromwell® is a luxury specialty manufacturer of best-in-class kitchenware, housewares, and heritage products.
+Jacob Bromwell® is the world's premier specialty manufacturer of luxury flasks, kitchenware, and housewares.

-We design, manufacture, market and distribute our own line of prestigious, world-renowned products, all of which exhibit beautiful design, best-in-class craftsmanship and long-lasting quality.
-Founded in 1819, Jacob Bromwell® proudly holds the distinction of being the oldest kitchenware and housewares manufacturer in North America, and is the oldest known manufacturer of copper, stainless steel and tin products in the United States.
-We are a company rooted in American tradition, history, and authenticity - even our logo is our founder's actual signature, made with his own hand.
+We design, manufacture, market and distribute our own line of world-renowned products, all of which exhibit beautiful design, best-in-class craftsmanship and long-lasting quality.
+Founded in 1819, Jacob Bromwell® proudly holds the distinction of being the oldest kitchenware, housewares, and flask manufacturer in North America, and is the oldest known manufacturer of copper, stainless steel and tin products in the United States.
+As a world-class American heritage company, the Jacob Bromwell® name is deeply rooted in American tradition, history, and authenticity - even our logo is our founder's actual signature, made with his own hand.
 Jacob Bromwell® believes in the productivity and creativity of American workers.
-At a time when almost all housewares companies have moved their production offshore, we are still proudly manufacturing nearly all of our products in the United States, with innovative items added each year to expand our product line.
+At a time when almost all housewares companies have moved their production offshore, we are still proudly manufacturing most of our products in the United States, supporting more than 100 American jobs here at home.

 — Built to Last —